 One of the key aspects of keeping a healthy aquarium is maintaining an ideal nitrogen cycle.
 Because fish-only aquariums don’t feature live rocks, which harbor beneficial bacteria, you might be cleaning your tank more often to maintain an ultimate aquatic environment.

-FOWLR Tank - Fish Only with Live Rock
+FOWLR Tank - Fish Only With Live Rock

 The only difference between these tanks and the fish-only tanks is the presence of live rocks.
 Life rocks are fragmented pieces of biologically-active calcium-based rocks, which serve as the home of various organisms and algae.

 These organisms are exceptionally beneficial as they help in breaking down ammonia and nitrite into less toxic nitrate; therefore, filtering and keeping a healthy environment.
-This self-cleaning process enables you to save your valuable time.
+This self-cleaning process enables you to save valuable time.

 Although the additional cost of buying live rocks may sway off some people, it is not too costly in the grand scheme.
 If you opt to set up a FOWLR tank, you might have to enhance the lighting system to a high-end one.